madhuravius/lottalogs/README.md

 ## Common Issues

+### Better logging in tests

 For more tracing in tests, this line can be added with a `ctx` AppContext:

 ```rust
     let _ = logger::init::<App>(&ctx.config.logger);
 ```

+### Configs

+There are two configs that are meant to be adapted for use:

+* `scripts/vector/vector.toml` - not actually production ready, but easy for referencign with copy/paste and reuse.
+* `config/production.yaml` - not actually production ready, but has all the required values populated for reuse.
+Should copy paste this as a base and reuse it.

 ## Misc.